-Reporting Miti gatio on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes NOI-1b: Conduct site- specific acoustical analysis of ancillary facilities based on the final mechanical equipment and site design and implement noise control treatments where required. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
-Design is still in process and a noise study is currently being performed.
+Reporting 1 Mitigation Measure Pre- Construction Post- Construction B Status Status Notes NOI-1b: Conduct site- specific acoustical analysis of ancillary facilities based on the final mechanical equipment and site design and implement noise control treatments where required. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
+PGH Wong has completed analysis and design and issued for JPB review.
 NOI-2a: Implement Construction Vibration Control Plan. x x Ongoing The Noise and Vibration Control Plan has been submitted and is being implemented.
 Field activity is monitored per the Plan.
 PSU-8a: Provide continuous coordination with all utility providers. x x Ongoing The design requirements indicated in the measure will be implemented through the final design as described.
 Coordination with utility providers is ongoing and there have not been any service interruptions thus far.
 PSU-8b: Adjust OCS pole foundation locations. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 PSU-8c: Schedule and notify users about potential service interruptions. x x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 There have not been any service interruptions thus far.
 PSU-9: Require application of relevant construction mitigation measures to utility relocation and transmission line construction by others. x x Ongoing JPB has initiated coordination with PG&E regarding transmission line construction.
 PG&E is currently raising overcrossing lines in Segment 2.

-Reporting Miti gatic n Tim Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes TRA-1a: Implement Construction Road Traffic Control Plan. x x Ongoing The D-B has begun traffic control design and permit applications with cities in Segments 2 and 4.
-Designs have been completed and approved for all cross-over bridges in Segments 2 and 4.
+Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes TRA-1a: Implement Construction Road Traffic Control Plan. x x Ongoing The D-B has begun traffic control design and permit applications with the City of Millbrae, Burlingame and San Mateo.
+Other communities will follow.
+Designs have been completed for all cross-over bridges in Segments 2 & 4 and submitted.
 TRA-1c: Implement signal optimization and roadway geometry improvements at impacted intersections for the 2020 Project Condition. x x Upcoming This measure has not started TRA-2a: Implement construction railway disruption control plan. x x Ongoing Minimization of railway disruption is being coordinated by the Site Specific Work Plan.
 A Construction Railway Disruption Control Plan was prepared to document the measures that are being implemented.
 TRA-3b: In cooperation with the City and County of San Francisco, implement surface pedestrian facility improvements to address the Proposed Project's additional pedestrian movements at and immediately adjacent to the San Francisco 4th and King Station. x x x Upcoming This measure has not started.
-TRA-4b: Continue to improve bicycle facilities at Caltrain stations and partner with bike share programs where available x Ongoing The JPB adopted the Caltrain Bicycle Parking Management Plan in November 2017, and staff have been working to implement the Plan's recommendations to improve
+TRA-4b: Continue to improve bicycle facilities at Caltrain stations and partner with bike share programs where available following guidance in x Ongoing The JPB adopted the Caltrain Bicycle Parking Management Plan in November 2017, and staff have been working to implement the Plan's recommendations to improve wayside bike parking facilities along